 - Adding a Blackboard Collaborate activity to your QMplus area – how to add and configure the activity

-- Giving guest access to a session – giving access to people without QMplus accounts
+- Giving guest access to a session – advice on giving access to people without QMplus accounts

-- Recording your session – and where the links to the recording appear
+- Recording your session – advice on recording sessions

 Adding a Blackboard Collaborate activity to your QMplus area